wolfgarbe/SymSpell/README.md

 #### Changes in v5.1

-1. SymSpell has been refactored from static to instantiated class by [Steve Hatchett](https://github.com/softwx).
+1. IMPROVEMENT: SymSpell has been refactored from static to instantiated class by [Steve Hatchett](https://github.com/softwx).
+2. FIX: count overflow protection fixed.

 #### Changes in v5.0
 1. FIX: Suggestions were not always complete for input.Length <= editDistanceMax.